Lukas7759/Lukas7759/README.md

 💻 Please note that my previous site is down due to server overload.
 I have started a course in cybersecurity, I'm learning.
 Check out my new projects on [my new website](https://sites.google.com/view/x2gameio/strona-główna?authuser=2&read_current=1).

+💻 I started working on a new game, which I put a lot of work into, I encourage you to see this game [my new game](xawery 08.fwh.is)

 ---

 **Polski (Polish):**